HaSh3003/Ecto_Freamwork/README.md

-# Ecto Framework 🚀
+# Ecto Library 🚀

-Ecto is a lightweight JavaScript framework that provides dynamic variable binding and condition-based rendering without requiring users to write JavaScript! 🎯
+Ecto is a lightweight JavaScript library that provides dynamic variable binding and condition-based rendering without requiring users to write JavaScript! 🎯

 ## 📌 Features
 - **Dynamic Variables**: Use `<x-var>` to declare global variables.